gcallah/hambone/chaps/chap1.md

 town was a white businessman, Will Shepherd.
 He owned the town's only real estate agency, as well as its used car dealership, and its most popular bar, Elsie's.

-But there were rumors, rumors that his real money came from controlling the town's drug supply: mainly weed, coke, and oxy.
-So when he died from snorting what was apparently some tainted coke, there were more rumors: maybe he had been taken out.
+But there were rumors, rumors that his real money came from controlling the area's drug supply: mainly weed, coke, and oxy.
+So when he died from snorting what was apparently some tainted coke, there were more rumors: maybe he had been poisoned.

-Up on the roof of Elsie's on South Magnolia Avenue, seated on metal folding chairs, two young black men, Bernie and Frankie, contemplated these rumors, while smoking a joint.
+And on a cool February night, up on the roof of Elsie's on South Magnolia Avenue, these rumors were being discussed by two young black men, Bernie and Frankie.
+The discussants were seated on folding metal chairs, placed so that they could look out over the street below, and passing a joint back-and-forth as they did so.

 Bernie asked, "So you think someone took out ole Will?"